We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 • occurrences that endanger life or health.

-As a result of the Deepwater Horizon explosion and oil spill catastrophe in 2010, new regulations implementing a Safety and Environmental Management system (SEMS II) program were published.
-The focus of the SEMS program is on promoting an operator-driven system that continually improves safety culture and safety practices within the industry.
+The primary focus of the SEMS is to promote an operator-driven system that continually improves safety culture and safety practices within the industry.

 Knowledge Check Choose the best answer for the question.